 Child support is a highly contested, sometimes difficult issue to litigate in the San Diego Family Law Courts.
 While the State of California has issued legislation to try and make child support calculations easier and more fair by creating a “guideline” formula, parties to divorce, legal separation and paternity cases still often have difficulty agreeing to the terms of a child support order.
 Why?
 The “guideline” child support formula requires the input of relevant factors to determine the amount of child support to be paid, and often times those input factors are difficult to determine.

 If you are engaged in a child support litigation case, contact our San Diego attorneys today for a private consultation to discuss your options.
-We have offices located in the heart of San Diego and also serving North County in Escondido.
+We have offices located in the heart of San Diego and also serving North County in Solana Beach.
 During our representation, we will prepare you for the amount of child support you may likely pay or receive as we utilize the Dissomaster® program that the court uses to calculate child support.
 We also understand how to present child support matters for the court’s consideration and how to achieve the best results.

 San Diego Child Support Resources